In vivo PD evaluations

 Neurological Disease Evaluation Platform

-6-OHDA-Induced Parkinson's Model
+6-OHDA-induced Parkinson's Model

 6-Hydroxydopamine (6-OHDA) is a hydroxylated derivative of dopamine.
 It can gradually induce retrograde degeneration of the dopaminergic system in the substantia nigra and striatum over several weeks.
 The pathological and biochemical manifestations of this model share many similarities with human Parkinson's disease (PD), such as degeneration, death, and loss of dopaminergic neurons in the substantia nigra, as well as glial cell proliferation.
 The 6-OHDA injection model is one of the most widely used PD models and can be employed in studies related to the pathogenesis of PD, drug efficacy evaluation, gene therapy, and neuroprotective treatments.

-Collagenase-Induced Cerebral Hemorrhage Model
+Collagenase-induced Cerebral Hemorrhage Model

 The collagenase injection model for cerebral hemorrhage is simple to establish and has a high success rate.
 It effectively simulates the physiological and biochemical processes of spontaneous hemorrhage in human brain blood vessels, as well as the pathological changes associated with the continued expansion of the hematoma after bleeding.
 During the modeling process, the animal is first anesthetized, disinfected, and then fixed.
 A hole is drilled in the skull, and a stereotaxic apparatus is used to locate the caudate nucleus on one side of the rat's brain.
 A microinjection needle is inserted into the caudate nucleus, and 0.5 μL of collagenase is injected according to different groups.
 Continuous observation for 10 minutes reveals the onset of bleeding, characterized by obvious symptoms that last for an extended period.